Jimmy Nardello Chile Peppers

 Inventory, lb : 0

-Jimmy Nardello chiles are available in the summer months.
+Jimmy Nardello chile peppers are available in the summer through early fall.

 Recipes that include Jimmy Nardello Chile Peppers.
 One is easiest, three is harder.